mbooth101/mbooth101.github.io/README.md

 Commit everything when done:

-    $ git commit -m "Commit the new content"
-    $ git push

-Then it can be published it to the live blog:

     $ make publish
-    $ cd output
-    $ git commit -m "Commit the generated site"
+    $ git commit -am "Commit the new content"
     $ git push
-    $ cd ..

-Find the new content on the live blog: http://mbooth101.github.io/
+Find the new content on the live blog: http://blog.matbooth.co.uk/

 ## License